gionn/consanpaolino/championship-2018.md

 ### Sunday 9 Semptember 2018 (Piazza Napoleone)

-* 09:30 - Mount of the shooting field, trial shooting, equipment checking
+* 09:30 - Preparation of the shooting field, trial shooting, equipment checking
-* 12:30 - End of trial shooting.
+* 12:30 - End of trial shootings.
 * 15:00 - Parade start from Piazza dei Servi to Piazza Napoleone, exhibitions of drummers, flag-thrower and fencers
 * 15:30 - Start of the team competition